garden-io/garden/docs/guides/using-garden-in-ci.md

 We need to make sure that it can access our remote cluster.
 We do this by setting up a [kubectl context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) on the CI agent.
 How you set this up will vary by how and where you have deployed your cluster.
 What follows is specific to GKE.

-Note: Below we use the `gardendev/garden-gcloud` container image, that extends the standard `gardendev/garden` image to bundle the `gcloud` binary.
-You could also add an installation step to install `gcloud` (or any other binaries needed for your setup), or you could fashion your own container image to save time when testing.
-_(You're also more than welcome to ask us to add another pre-packaged container to our release pipeline :))_

 We create a re-usable command for configuring the kubectl context:

 ```yaml